gnandous/rx-player/doc/architecture/stream/buffer_handler.md

         TV Show               Italian Film            American film
 ```

-Those contents are drastically differents (they have different languages, the american film might have more available bitrates than the old italian one).
+Those contents are drastically different (they have different languages, the american film might have more available bitrates than the old italian one).

 Moreover, even a library user might want to be able to know when the italian film is finished, to report about it immediately in a graphical interface.

-As such, they have to be considered separately, as periods:
+As such, they have to be considered separately:
 ```
         Period 1                Period 2                Period 3
 08h05              09h00                       10h30                now